erizov/Professor/semester_1/lecture_04_searching/interpolation_search/README.md

 4. Implement Interpolation Search from scratch using only the function signature
 5. Modify Interpolation Search to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)